Web26-veganmeats/BE/README.md

 ```

 **Add/POST Ratings ‘https://veganmeets-buildweek.herokuapp.com/api/restaurants/;id/rating/new’**
-The registered user is able to add an integer rating (1-5) to the restaurant_id, which will then average out the ratings.
+The registered user is able to add an integer rating between 1-5 to the restaurant_id, which will then average out the ratings.
 This will show as an integer in the GET all restaurants, NOT as an object.
 ```
 Sample Body:
 {